 Of course, the traditional way to smoke marijuana is to roll a joint and smoke it like a cigarette.
 Marijuana is broken down by hand, or ground up using a grinder, and then sprinkled into a rolling paper, rolled up, and smoked.
 Smokers also roll blunts, which involve the use of a cigar wrap instead of rolling paper.

 A marijuana pipe may also be used to smoke cannabis.
 Using this method, a screen is placed inside of the pipe’s marijuana holding chamber.
 Ground up or broken down marijuana is placed inside of the chamber, and then it’s lit by the user who simultaneously pulls on the appropriate opening to inhale the smoke created by lighting the marijuana.

 Another common smoking method involves the use of a bong or water pipe.
 Using this method, you prep the bong or water pipe by pouring water into the water chamber or vase section of the bong.
 Then, marijuana is loaded into the bowl (attached to the bong).
 The bong typically has a hose or another intake hole that you place your mouth on to pull from as you light the marijuana using a lighter or a match.
 A carb hole is plugged with your finger before lighting, and that facilitates the collection of smoke into the chamber as the marijuana is lit.
 The suction provided by pulling on the intake hole also helps draw smoke into the bong’s chamber, which is then drawn into your lungs.

 Benefits and Disadvantages

-Beyond the pros and cons of vaping and smoking marijuana relative to health and safety, here we break down the more general benefits and disadvantages to offer a clearer view of each method.
+Beyond the pros and cons of vaping and smoking marijuana listed above, here we break down the more general benefits and disadvantages to offer a clearer view of each method.